palmdrop/xrdb-replace/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Suggestions are much appreciated.
 Make a fork and create a pull request, or message me directly.
-I'm still learning bash, so there's likely many things about the script that could be drasticly improved.
+I'm still learning bash, so there are likely many things about the script that could be drastically improved.

 <!-- LICENSE -->
 ## License